supercollider/rfcs/README.md

 The following do not need to go through an RFC:

-- Bug fixes.
+- Bug fixes
-- Releases of new SuperCollider versions.
+- Releases of new SuperCollider versions
-- Anything highly unlikely to be controversial or in need of discussion.
+- Anything unlikely to be controversial or in need of discussion

-If you don't know whether you should file an RFC, it's fine to just ask.

 ## Proposing an RFC

 ### Step 0: Decide if you should file an RFC

-The development community is small and has limited bandwidth.
-If there are a lot of RFCs open, it may be better to help advance existing discussions rather than pile on new ones.

 As an RFC author, it's best if you only have one RFC of yours open at any moment.
-This restriction is porous, but you are advised to avoid multitasking and be cognizant of how much the community's attention may be divided across other issues.
+This restriction is not strictly enforced, but you are advised to be respectful of other contributors who would also like their RFCs to receive attention, and to be cognizant of the potential cost of spreading the community's attention thinly across a multitude of proposals.

 ### Step 1: Fork this repository